ruby-i18n/ruby-cldr/README.md

 ## Formatters

-The library includes a bunch of formatter classes that can be used to format Ruby objects like Numerics, Date, Time, DateTime etc. using the format information provided by CLDR.
+The library includes a bunch of formatter classes that can be used to format Ruby objects like `Numeric`s, `Date`, `Time`, `DateTime` etc. using the format information provided by CLDR.

 E.g.: